What is a Composable DXP?

 You can improve customer experience by adopting best-in-breed approaches and tracking all customer interactions.

 Composable DXP makes it easy to customize your entire platform.
-A monolithic DXP limits your ability to customize your architecture, in turn forcing you to alter your strategy to match the vendor’s specifications—or limitations.
-You can add or remove services as you wish to enable the best digital experience for your consumers.
+A monolithic DXP limits your ability to customize your architecture, in turn forcing you to alter your strategy to match the vendor’s specifications—

 A composable DXP gives you a holistic view of your customers throughout the customer journey, making it easier to tailor and adopt services that suit them.